“Whip ’er good, Billy.”

 Caroline: She faces the window, mask back in place.
 Hopefully it’s not a far ride.

 GM: They eventually arrive at a gigantic 4-story stone mansion with grounds big enough to be a public park.
 Even on the millionaire’s row that is St. Charles Avenue, the property dwarfs its neighbors.
-Elevated on an earthen terrace, the two-and-a-half-story house is built in the Richardsonian Romanesque style with warm-hued beige limestone and a red tile roof.
+Elevated on an earthen terrace, the two-and-a-half-story house looks built in the Richardsonian Romanesque style with warm-hued beige limestone and a red tile roof.
 The walls themselves are striking, with stones that are coursed but vary in size and surface treatment across the principal facade, whereas the gables, chimneys, and subsidiary walls are laid in random patterns.
 Across the front, the one-story porch, with a row of wide arches outlined by huge voussoirs and supported on squat columns, provides a deep, shadowy transition from the dazzling marble steps to the interior.

 Caroline knows the place.
 She thinks she might have even been to a function or two here when she was younger.
 It’s the Brown Mansion, one of the most palatial homes in the city.
 She recalls it was built from 1901-1904 by the cotton king of New Orleans, W.P.
-Brown, who was one of the richest men in the South at the time.
+Brown.
+He was one of the richest men in the South at the time.
 A walled perimeter surrounds the house.
 Guards by the iron gate wave the vehicle on through.

 Caroline: Caroline’s opinion of McGinn revises up a step.
 She resists sinking a barb into the monstrous being beside her.